The Alliance for Solar Choice: EEI Publishes "Disruptive Challenges"

-Targeted Attacks
+Net Energy Metering and Opposition to Solar

-A primary target of utility attacks is net energy metering, or ‘NEM’.
-Net metering provides full retail credit to residents, businesses, schools, and other public agencies when their solar systems export surplus energy to the grid.
-The utility then sells this surplus energy to other customers nearby.
-Utility companies are attacking NEM to block the growth of rooftop solar, a strategy that has been highly publicized in the press.
+Net energy metering, or ‘NEM’, provides full retail credit to residents, businesses, schools, and other public agencies when their solar systems export surplus energy to the grid.
+The utility then ends up selling this surplus energy to other customers nearby.
+Utility companies typically oppose widespread NEM adoption and have attempted to block the growth of rooftop solar usage, a strategy reported by the press.

-Another utility strategy is to introduce legislation to monopolize the rooftop solar market.
+Another utility strategy in opposition to solar has been to introduce legislation to monopolize the rooftop solar market.
 In 2014, utilities in South Carolina and Washington pushed legislation with this intention.
 TASC successfully lead efforts to defeat both attempts.

 VOSTs, FITs and Their Weaknesses

 Utilities also advocate for Value of Solar Tariffs (VOSTs) and Feed-in Tariffs (FITs).
 As revealed by national law firm Skadden, Arps, Slate, Meagher and Flom LLP, VOSTs create hidden taxes for consumers.
 In addition, VOSTs create annual market uncertainty that can hurt solar businesses, and they eliminate a customer’s right to actually use the power they generate.
 This right to use the power produced from solar panels on-site is philosophically important for many solar customers.
 With VOSTs and FITs, utilities control a homeowner’s solar energy.
 The homeowner has to sell all of their solar power to the utility as it’s produced.
 They buy all of the electricity they consume from the utility.
 The utility determines the price the homeowner receives for the solar power, and the homeowner – as indicated by the Skadden tax memo from – could be required to pay taxes on these payments.
 The payment price fluctuates according to utility calculations, so it is unpredictable from year to year.